 Factors can often be treated as vectors of text strings, with values given by the factor levels.
 There are several, potentially annoying, exceptions.
-If a factor is used to provide labels when using the function text(), use as.character() to turn the factor into a text string whose elements are the factor levels.

 The handling of missing values is a common source of difficulty.
-Refer back to Subsection 4.4.7.
+Refer back to Section 4.2.

 The syntax elasticband[,2], extracts the second column from the data frame elasticband, yielding a numeric vector.
 Observe however that elasticband[2,] yields a data frame, rather than the numeric vector that the user may require.
-The structure is different, depending on whether a column or a row is extracted.
 Specify unlist(elasticband[2,]) to obtain the vector of numeric values in the second row of the data frame.
-For another instance (use of sapply()) where the difference between a numeric data frame and a numeric matrix is important, see Subsection 4.4.3.
+For another instance (use of sapply()) where the difference between a numeric data frame and a numeric matrix is important, see Section 4.4.2.

 It is inadvisable to assign new values to a data frame, thus creating a new local data frame with the same name, while it is attached.
-Use of the name of the data frame accesses the new local copy, while the column names that are in the search path are for the original data frame.
 There is obvious potential for confusion and erroneous calculations.
 The new local copy replaces the original when the data frame is detached.